 What happened next is astonishing.
 Felipe’s campaign became the most successful literature project in the history of crowdfunding in Brazil.
 His book ‘Jovem O Suficiente’ (‘Young Enough’) was pre-ordered almost 1,000 times across 19 states in Brazil.

-To celebrate the book’s printing, Felipe released another YouTube video:
+To celebrate the book’s printing, Felipe released a YouTube video:

 The video shows Felipe’s journey to Honduras, where he tracks down and is reunited with one of the children he lived with when he first visited there.
 Felipe describes his whole story as having “a lot to do with street photography, getting in touch with unknown people and discovering their own stories”, and I couldn’t agree with him more.
 His portraits and his interviews are a great testament to the documentary power of street photography, and particularly in its ability to celebrate and showcase peoples’ daily lives.